HUSILEBAI/GEOG-5410/README.md

 # GEOG-5410
-Codes for climate mode analysis.
+Practise codes for climate mode and climate index analysis.